Their Eyes Were Watching God Sex Quotes

 After a while she got up from where she was and went over the little garden field entire.
 She was seeking confirmation of the voice and vision, and everywhere she found and acknowledged answers.
 A personal answer for all other creations except herself.
 She felt an answer seeking her, but where?
 When?
 How?
 She found herself at the kitchen door and stumbled inside.
 In the air of the room were flies tumbling and singing, marrying and giving in marriage.
 When she reached the narrow hallway she was reminded that her grandmother was home with a sick headache.
 She was lying across the bed asleep so Janie tipped on out of the front door.
 Oh to be a pear tree—any tree in bloom!
 With kissing bees singing of the beginning of the world!
 She was sixteen.
 She had glossy leaves and bursting buds and she wanted to struggle with life but it seemed to elude her.
 Where were the singing bees for her?
 Nothing on the place nor in her grandma’s house answered her.
 She searched as much of the world as she could form the top of the front steps and then went on down to the front gate and leaned over to gaze up and down the rod.
 Looking, waiting, breathing short with impatience.
 Waiting for the world to be made.
 (2.15)

 Janie’s initiation into the sexual world via her experience under the pear tree makes her yearn for her own sexual realization, her own true love.
-She compares herself to the pear tree, having "glory leaves and bursting buds" and seeking her own "singing bees."
-For Janie, on the brink of womanhood, she expects love and sexuality to come hand-in-hand.
+She compares herself to the pear tree, having "glossy leaves and bursting buds" and seeking her own "singing bees."
+For Janie, on the brink of womanhood, she expects love and sexuality to come hand in hand.
 Which unfortunately isn’t what happens.